Agia Roumeli, at the southern entrance of the gorge

 There is a good choice of simple (but still very good) accommodation.
 Generally it is not a problem to just turn up and find something but in August it fills up with Greek visitors so can get very busy.

 A number of restaurants are open during the day time to feed the hungry gorge walkers but a few also stay open in the evening for overnight visitors and provide very good food.

 Two mini-markets which provide most basic needs.

 Apart from relaxing the only other activity is walking.
 The area is one of the wildest and most beautiful in Crete.
 But a lot of the paths will necessitate a steep ascent and can be challenging to walk.

 Night time is very quiet.

-A good beach varying from coarse (east part) to very fine pebbles (west part).
+A good beach varying from large (east part) to very fine pebbles and sand (west part).
 The beaches a little away from the village are usually deserted.
 The sea is very clear and the bay is well protected from the wind.